johannesjh/favagtk/README.md

 Note that FavaGTK is only a thin convenience layer around [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount).
 These two programs provide the actual functionality.
 You can find documentation on how to use these programs for managing your finances on their respective websites.

+## Contributing

+All contributions are greatly appreciated... pull requests are welcome, and so are bug reports and suggestions for improvement.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details, e.g., how to view debug output when testing and how to setup a development environment.

 ## License

 favagtk is GPL-licensed, see the [LICENSE](./LICENSE) file.